1930

 2015

-The acquisition of the Autonet Group marked Swiss Automotive Group’s entry into the Central and Eastern European market.
+The acquisition of the Autonet Group, with operations in Romania and Hungary, marked Swiss Automotive Group’s entry into the Central and Eastern European market.

 2017–2018

-The acquisitions of FCAR and Davasa AutomociĂłn further expanded the business, establishing a broader European footprint.
+The acquisitions of FCAR in Italy and Davasa AutomociĂłn in Spain and Portugal further expanded the business, establishing a broader European footprint.

 2019-2021

-Swiss Automotive Group took over the Hella Gutmann activities in Switzerland and Austria and continued its growth with acquisitions such as APM Automotive, Stahlgruber CZ, ATP Autoteile and Augsburg International.
+Swiss Automotive Group took over the Hella Gutmann activities in Switzerland and Austria and continued its growth with acquisitions such as APM Automotive and Stahlgruber CZ in the Czech Republic, ATP Autoteile in Germany and Augsburg International in Romania.

 2023